ReversibleLogicCircuit/SizeReduction/sboxes/README.md

 * Statistically, a large portion of functions benefits from large d_j, but it does not necessarily reduce the cost for a certain function.

 ## DES S-boxes
-DES S-boxes has 6 inputs and returns 4 outputs and 2 garbages.
+DES S-boxes gets 6 inputs and returns 4 outputs and 2 garbages.
+Following circuits shows that first 2 outputs are garbages.
 ![circuit_for_example](./DES1_out.bmp)